bhuvan-raj/Docker-Zero-to-Hero/Readme.md

 ENV APP_PORT=8000 DB_HOST="database"
 ```

-### **RUN**
+### **7. RUN**

-Executes commands during the image build process.
+- Executes commands during the image build process.

-Commonly used for installing dependencies and setting up configurations.
+- Commonly used for installing dependencies and setting up configurations.

-### **CMD**
+### **8. CMD**

-Defines the default command that runs when the container starts.
+- Defines the default command that runs when the container starts.

-Can be overridden at runtime.
+- Can be overridden at runtime.

-### **ENTRYPOINT**
+### **9. ENTRYPOINT**

-Similar to CMD, but ensures that the specified command always runs.
+- Similar to CMD, but ensures that the specified command always runs.

-Commonly used for defining fixed executable commands.
+- Commonly used for defining fixed executable commands.

-### **EXPOSE**
+### **10. EXPOSE**

-Declares the ports on which the container will listen.
+- Declares the ports on which the container will listen.

-Does not actually publish the port, it is just a documentation step.
+- Does not actually publish the port, it is just a documentation step.

-### **USER**
+### **11. USER**

-Specifies the user under which the container should run.
+- Specifies the user under which the container should run.

-Helps improve security by avoiding running as root.
+- Helps improve security by avoiding running as root.

-### **VOLUME**
+### **12. VOLUME**

--
-Creates a mount point for data persistence.
+- Creates a mount point for data persistence.

-Ensures that certain directories are not deleted when the container stops.
+- Ensures that certain directories are not deleted when the container stops.

 ### **HEALTHCHECK**
- The HEALTHCHECK instruction in a Dockerfile tells Docker how to test if a running container is still working correctly.
+- The HEALTHCHECK instruction in a Dockerfile tells Docker how to test if a running container is still working correctly.

 Syntax
 The HEALTHCHECK instruction has three main parts: